niv/neverwinter.nim/README.md

 Also also includes a rather experimental, builtin weighted LRU cache that will feather off multiple reads to the same resource.

-## import neverwinter.key, neverwinter.erf, neverwinter.resdir
+## import neverwinter.key, neverwinter.erf, neverwinter.resdir, neverwinter.resfile

 .key/.bif/.erf/override-style readonly support, to be used together with resman.
 Fuzz-tested to catch the biggest snafus.